ehallford11714/agentSpace/README.md

   runs/latest` to persist `pivot.json`, `data_sample.csv`, and
   `leaderboard.csv` for post-run review.
 Requires `pip install datasets scikit-learn`.
+- **Pivot embeddings + HellaSwag sanity check**: `python examples/pivot_embeddings_hellaswag.py` computes pivot embeddings with a small encoder, walks through a reasoning chain that realigns to the pivot, and then runs a quick HellaSwag accuracy pass with a causal LM (default `gpt2`) to ensure the model scores above zero.
+Requires `pip install datasets transformers torch sentence-transformers`.
 - **Module entrypoint**: `python __main__.py` runs the Hugging Face dataset agent by default.